 25. Latvia: €800

-However, as you can see for yourself in the table above, there are huge differences in Europe and countries towards the end of the table are earning a several times less than those at the top.
+However, as you can see for yourself in the table above, there are huge differences in Europe and countries toward the end of the table are earning up to 4 times lower amounts than those at the top.

-All in all, salaries have increased greatly in the European Union for 2020, with some major gains recorded by the lower ranked countries, including Romania or Estonia and most importantly, the difference between the bottom ranked and the EU’s average are shrinking.
+All in all, salaries have increased greatly in the European Union in 2021, with some major gains recorded by the lower ranked countries, including Estonia or Malta and most importantly, the difference between the bottom ranked and the EU’s average are shrinking.

 But, as I said in the intro, these average wages in all the countries in the European Union might not reflect actual salaries that one would get if they just started to work in one of these countries.

 As we see that the average throughout all countries in Europe is €1,695 yet half of the countries in the EU earn a lot less, the same goes on a country by country basis: some industries will pay a lot more than others, and time spend with a job will have an effect on the wage as well.

 So don’t expect to instantly get hired for the average wage listed above, even there’s still a chance you might.

 However, for guidance and estimations, this is a good starting point and an interesting list to look at and since these are the actual average salaries in the said countries, you’ve got bigger chances at earning that much than not.

 Note: I receive many messages from people linking to a Wikipedia article, claming that those are the actual, correct numbers.
 However, if you look at the table in that article, listing the salaries for all countries, you will see that the data there is up to several years old in some cases.
 So it’s no longer accurate.